Powered by Smartsupp

 Boom Index

 The Boom index is known for its “spike” pattern.
 It behaves in a way that, at certain intervals, there are sudden price surges or spikes.
-The Boom index tends to rise slowly and then spike upwards.
-These spikes occur at unpredictable times, making it important for traders to carefully analyze the market in order to predict when the next spike will occur.
+The Boom index tends to rise slowly, then spike.
+These spikes occur at unpredictable times, making it important for traders to carefully analyze the market to predict when the next one will occur.
 The Boom index is designed to be profitable for traders who can correctly anticipate the spike’s direction.

 Crash Index

 The Crash index operates in the opposite manner, with price movements that are generally marked by sudden drops or crashes.
 The Crash index often moves upward slowly before experiencing a significant downward movement, referred to as a “crash.”
-Just like with the Boom index, these crashes occur at irregular intervals, and traders can make money by predicting the moment when the price will experience a significant drop.
+Just as with the Boom index, these crashes occur at irregular intervals, and traders can profit by predicting when the price will experience a significant drop.

 Why Are Boom and Crash Popular?